DHTMLX/docs-diagram/docs/overview.md

 The interface of the editor initialized in the mindmap mode consists of three parts: toolbar, grid area, and right panel.
 Note, that the editor does not have the left panel.

 To build a diagram in the mindmap mode of the editor, you need to select a shape and add a new child for it.
 The shapes are draggable from one parent item to another.
-The moved item is dragged with all its children items.
+The moved item is dragged with all its child items.

 You can adjust the attributes of the shapes via the available sidebar options of the right panel.